GTD for Beginners: Getting Things Done Explained Simply (5 Steps)

 What is GTD (Getting Things Done)?

 GTD is a productivity system created by David Allen, first published in 2001.
 It works by capturing every open commitment out of your head and into a trusted external system, then processing each item through a five-step workflow: Capture, Clarify, Organise, Reflect, and Engage.
 The goal is not to do more things โ€” it's to stop the background anxiety that comes from trying to hold unfinished commitments in working memory.
+Allen calls the goal state "mind like water": the mind responds appropriately to inputs and returns to calm rather than being perpetually agitated.

 What is the 2-minute rule in GTD?

 If a captured task will take less than 2 minutes to complete, do it immediately rather than adding it to your system.
-The reasoning: the overhead of tracking, reviewing, and returning to a 90-second task is greater than the time it takes to just do it.
-The rule applies during the Clarify step when you're processing your inbox.
+The overhead of tracking, reviewing, and returning to a 90-second task is greater than the time it takes to just do it.
+The rule applies during the Clarify step when you're processing your inbox โ€” not as a permission to be interrupted by small tasks throughout the day.

-What is a GTD next action and why does it matter?
+What is a GTD next action?

 Why is the GTD weekly review so important?

 The weekly review is the maintenance that keeps the entire system functioning.
 Without it, items accumulate without being clarified, projects stall without next actions, and the system stops being trusted.
 Most GTD implementations that fail do so not because the framework is wrong but because the weekly review is consistently skipped.
+Allen recommends processing all inboxes to zero, reviewing every active project to confirm it has a next action, and reviewing the calendar and waiting-for list once per week.

 What is the difference between a project and a next action in GTD?

 A project is any outcome requiring more than one action step.
 A next action is the single, concrete, physical thing you can do next to move a project forward.
 Every project must have at least one next action defined at all times, or it stalls and becomes an unresolved open loop.
+This distinction is the most consequential and most frequently misunderstood element of GTD โ€” and the one most responsible for the system working or not working in practice.

-What apps work well for GTD?
+What apps work best for GTD?

 No headings found on page